- Download our Moving to Antwerp Guide (PDF)

 Even with limited supply and constant demand, property prices in Antwerp are stable and generally cheaper than other major European cities.
 Accommodation tends to be small but comfortable, and while most houses have good heating, air-conditioning is uncommon and unnecessary.

-Antwerp has a wide range of apartments, from old flats with high ceilings and chandeliers to modern glass and steel studios.
-Some of the most attractive and expensive apartments can be found in the city centre.
+Antwerp has a wide range of apartments, from old flats with high ceilings and chandeliers to modern glass-and-steel studios.
+Some of the most attractive and expensive apartments are in the city centre.

 Renting accommodation in Antwerp

 Making an application

 Applications typically involve providing proof of income and identification.
 The landlord may also request references from previous landlords or employers.